Oregon State hosts Pepperdine after Sotell’s 22-point performance - WTOP News

 Corvallis, Oregon; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Pepperdine plays Oregon State after Chloe Sotell scored 22 points in Pepperdine’s 55-43 win against the Loyola Marymount Lions.
+BOTTOM LINE: Pepperdine visits Oregon State after Chloe Sotell scored 22 points in Pepperdine’s 55-43 victory over the Loyola Marymount Lions.

 The Beavers have gone 4-3 at home.
-Oregon State allows 65.3 points and has been outscored by 3.9 points per game.
+Oregon State has a 2-3 record in one-possession games.

-The Waves are 3-7 in WCC play.
+The Waves have gone 3-7 against WCC opponents.
 Pepperdine ranks seventh in the WCC shooting 29.6% from 3-point range.

-Oregon State’s average of 5.0 made 3-pointers per game is 1.2 fewer made shots on average than the 6.2 per game Pepperdine allows.
-Pepperdine has shot at a 38.4% clip from the field this season, 1.0 percentage point less than the 39.4% shooting opponents of Oregon State have averaged.
+Oregon State scores 61.4 points per game, 3.7 fewer points than the 65.1 Pepperdine gives up.
+Pepperdine averages 58.7 points per game, 6.6 fewer points than the 65.3 Oregon State gives up to opponents.

-The Beavers and Waves match up Thursday for the first time in conference play this season.
+The Beavers and Waves face off Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Kelsey Rees is scoring 12.8 points per game and averaging 7.7 rebounds for the Beavers.
-AJ Marotte is averaging 11.2 points and 3.3 rebounds over the last 10 games.
+TOP PERFORMERS: AJ Marotte is shooting 26.9% from beyond the arc with 1.3 made 3-pointers per game for the Beavers, while averaging 11 points.
+Kelsey Rees is shooting 41.9% and averaging 14.9 points over the last 10 games.

 LAST 10 GAMES: Beavers: 5-5, averaging 63.2 points, 33.9 rebounds, 11.9 assists, 6.3 steals and 3.9 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 66.2 points per game.